 Doctors removed the tumor during surgery that June.

 Brain tumors are equal opportunity culprits, affecting men and women of all ages and races, experts said.
-Sen. John McCain became one of the most high-profile patients when he was diagnosed with brain cancer in 2017.

 “There’s no more serious diagnosis in all of human medicine than a brain tumor because it not only is a medical issue that has to be treated, but it actually affects the psyche, the soul of the entire personhood of a human being,” Dr. Steven Kalkanis, chair of neurosurgery at Henry Ford Health System and medical director of the Henry Ford Cancer Institute in Detroit, told TODAY.